cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 The world of cosmetics can be difficult to navigate: marketing often presents products as some sort of magic potions wrapped in a pretty packaging, using fancy buzzwords and making inaccurate and/or unrealistic claims about their benefits.

-In reality, cosmetics are formulas composed of specific molecules with a particular biological effect, and even though their exact recipe remains a trade secret, the order of ingredients on the label reveals important information, as it reflects their relative concentrations: the first has the highest concentration, the last one the lowest.
+In reality, cosmetics are formulas composed of specific molecules with a particular biological effect, and even though their exact recipe usually remains a trade secret, the order of ingredients on the label reveals important information, as it reflects their relative concentrations: the first has the highest concentration, the last one the lowest.

-In theory, an informed user should thus be able to make a choice based on this objective criteria.
+In theory, an informed consumer should thus be able to make a choice based on this objective criteria.
 Given the host of choice we are given on the market, however, this deceptively simple task can prove nigh impossible.
 One cannot realistically browse the entire web, systematically comb every shop shelf and read every single product label… This is where data comes into play at our rescue.

 Some cosmetic-related tools and search engines such as Open Beauty Facts (OBF) or INCIDecoder already exist, but so far they only offer a list of products containing or not a specific ingredient, regardless of their position within the list.